J0J0HA/AutoDocs/docs/README.de.md

 Datei `config.yml`:
 ```
 index: README.md                               # The md file to be shown at /  (optional)
+scripts:                                       # list of js files to load      (optional)
+  - sources/script.js
 style:                                         # Container for styling         (optional)
-  favicon: sources/favicon-96x96.png           # Link to the favicon           (optional)
+  favicon: sources/favicon.png                 # Link to the favicon           (optional)
   load:                                        # list of css files to load     (optional)
     - sources/style.css
   themes:                                      # list of themes (name: link)   (optional)